-His doubts were mounting, and he started to look for other religions on the internet.
-He learned that the message of the Bible is easy to translate and understand in every culture.
-The love of God that he saw in the Bible wouldn’t let go of him, and he kept searching for more of it.
-He downloaded an app on his smartphone which taught him the basic foundations of Christianity.
+His doubts were mounting.
+He began to look for other religions on the internet.
+Soon, he learned that the message of the Bible is easy to translate and understand in every culture.
+The love of God that he saw in the Scripture he read wouldn’t let go of him; he kept searching for more of it.
+To that end, Mohammed downloaded an app on his smartphone, which showed him the basic foundations of Christianity.
 Mohammed felt more and more eager to grow, to meet Christians, to visit a church and to own a Bible.

-Although disappointed, he refused to let go, and God certainly did not let go of him.
+But Mohammed knew he had found the truth.
+He wouldn’t let go.
 Again, he went online and found a Christian website aimed at the Arab world.
-Mohammed decided to be bold and put into words what he had felt for a time now but never said to anyone in person: “I know that Jesus Christ is the Son of God.
+He decided to be bold and put into words what he had felt for a time now but had never said to anyone in person: “I know that Jesus Christ is the Son of God.
 Can I visit you?
 Please take me to a church and give me a Bible.”

-His messaged ended up in the offices of a Christian social media team in the Middle East.
-These Christians respond daily to questions and responses from visitors on Christian social media pages, some of them supported by Open Doors.
-They invited Mohammed to their country, and after a few days, he arrived.
+His message ended up with a Christian social media team in the Middle East.
+Each day, the teams respond to questions and responses from visitors on Christian social media pages, some of them supported by Open Doors.
+They invited Mohammed to their country.

-His response couldn’t be clearer: “He is my Savior, my God.”
+His response couldn’t be clearer: “Jesus is my Savior, my God.”

 The pastor continued: “Do you believe He died for your sins at the cross?”

-The church leadership baptized Mohammed during a special meeting a few days later.
-In front of a newfound groups of friends—brothers and sisters—he declared with his whole heart be a follower of Christ.
-The day after the ceremony his plane ticket was due and Mohammed returned to Saudi Arabia a newborn Christian, carrying his most precious possession with him—his Bible.
+A few days later, the church leadership baptized Mohammed during a special meeting.
+In front of a newfound group of friends—brothers and sisters in Christ—he declared with his whole heart be a follower of Christ.
+The day after, Mohammed returned to Saudi Arabia a newborn Christian, carrying his most precious possession with him—his Bible.

-If the authorities in Saudi Arabia, or even his family, find out about Mohammed’s faith in Christ, his life could be in danger.
-Even his wife and children don’t currently know that he has converted.
-Through social media the Christians in the follow-up team are discipling him to their best efforts.
+Mohammed now lives as a secret Christian in Saudi Arabia.
+If the authorities or his family find out about his faith in Christ, his life and his family’s lives could be in danger.
+Even his wife and children don’t know he has converted.
+Through social media, the follow-up team of Christians is discipling him.

 But he is not alone.
 Mohammed is part of God’s family now, and no one can take that away from him.

-*Representative name and photo used to protect identity
+*Representative name and photo used for security reasons